isomerpages/moe-angsanapri/_teaching-and-learning/Physical And Health Education.md

 Our PE teachers are all qualified PE teachers and they employ a wide spectrum of approaches in the teaching of Physical Education.
 These include the Movement Education Model, Games Concept Approach (GCA) and Sports Education Model.

-Catering to the profile of our pupils, we engage them through various instructional techniques encapsulated in Mosston’s teaching styles for PE.
+Catering to the profile of our pupils, we engage them through various instructional techniques encapsulated in Mosston’s teaching styles for PE.&nbsp;

 ### Key Programmes